camertron/rux/README.md

 end
 ```

+As you can see, the span tag was converted to a `Rux.tag` call.
+The instance variables containing the first and last names are concatenated together and rendered inside the span.

 ## Composing Components

 Things get even more interesting when it comes to rendering components inside other components.
-Let's create a greeting component that renders the name component:
+Let's create a greeting component that makes use of the name component:

 ```ruby
 class GreetingComponent < ViewComponent::Base